 Endangering the Welfare of a Child Defense Attorneys Passaic County, NJ

 Endangering welfare of children is considered a very serious sex crime in New Jersey.
 It is generally defined as an adult failing to protect a child or children from sexual acts which may cause the child harm.
-Charges are most often filed as second or third degree criminal felonies, and may even be considered first degree felony offenses in some circumstances.
-First degree convictions may lead to prison sentences up to 20 years in a state prison.
+Charges are most often filed as second or third-degree criminal felonies, and may even be considered first-degree felony offenses in some circumstances.
+First degree convictions may lead to prison sentences up to 20 years in state prison.

-At The Law Office of Del Sardo & Montanari, our criminal defense attorneys understand that endangering the welfare of children cases are incredibly complex and sensitive matters.
-We believe in working individually with each of our local New Jersey clients from towns including Paterson, Clifton, West Milford, Woodland Park, Wayne, Little Falls and the greater Passaic County area.
+At The Montanari Law Group, our criminal defense attorneys understand that endangering the welfare of children cases are incredibly complex and sensitive matters.
+We believe in working individually with each of our local New Jersey clients from towns including Paterson, Clifton, West Milford, Woodland Park, Wayne, Little Falls, and the greater Passaic County area.
 Lean on our extensive experience to protect your legal rights and seek to have your charges reduced or even dismissed.

 Endangering Welfare of Children N.J.S.A.
 2C:24-4 West Milford, NJ Child Endangerment Lawyers